shaileshlal/CICYSiamese/SiameseClustering/README.md

 2. We also use this embedding representation to characterize [typicality in the CICY3 data](typicalCICY3kmeans.ipynb).
 Intuitively, an instance of data is typical if it is 'like most of the previous instances'.
-We show how the representation learnt by the Siamese Network ties in with this intuitive notion of typicality.
+We show how the representation learnt by the Siamese Network ties in with this notion of typicality.